piano35-edb/barman-docs-rewrite/docs/recovering/using_recovery.md

 ### Target action option

-Barman 2.4 added support for `--target-action` option, accepting the following values:
+Barman 2.4 added support for `--target-action` option.
+It accepts the following values:

 -  `shutdown`: once recovery target is reached, PostgreSQL is shut down
 -  `pause`: once recovery target is reached, PostgreSQL is started in pause state, allowing users to inspect the instance